 How does a mouth swab drug test work?

 Oral marijuana tests work by detecting delta-9 THC in your saliva, as opposed to other tests which detect metabolites like THC-COOH.
-When we eat or smoke THC, small amounts remain in our mouth lining.
+Small amounts of THC remain in our mouth lining when we eat or smoke THC.
 This THC slowly leaches into our saliva for up to 24 hours.

 There are several different test designs.
 Some involve spitting a small amount of saliva into a tube, while others use a cotton swab to collect saliva from your mouth.